Complex Humanitarian Emergencies

 • Use informed analysis to allocate funding systematically and strategically rather than reactively.
 This can be hard for funders, especially when stakeholders watch news headlines and expect them to fund the disaster, conflict and humanitarian crisis of the hour.
 However, significant unmet global humanitarian needs that do not get media attention and “forgotten crises” often have more significant humanitarian funding gaps.

 • Support broad and integrated efforts.
 CHEs involve multiple causes, so narrow and siloed approaches are ineffective.
 Funders can have a more significant impact when they support efforts that are broad in scope and integrated with the existing government, non-government or UN mechanisms.
-Most importantly, funder support should ensure programs are community-informed and community-led.
+Most importantly, funder support should ensure programs utilize a survivor and community-led response (SCLR).
 Consider how support can address needs across sectors while reinforcing the respective country’s Humanitarian Response Plan, a document consolidated by UNOCHA on behalf of the Humanitarian Country Team and partners that respond to the assessed and expressed needs of the affected population.

-• Fund local actors and interventions that strengthen local systems and capacities.
-Local actors remain on the ground and will continue to meet ongoing, recurrent and protracted needs when media attention and funding start to wane.
+• Support localization of funding.
+Fund local actors and interventions that strengthen local systems and capacities.
+Local actors remain on the ground and will continue to meet ongoing, recurrent and protracted needs when media attention and funding wanes.
+CDP’s Strengthening Local Humanitarian Leadership Toolkit explains how funders can support localization.

 What Funders Are Doing